Off-Grid Solar Battery Storage

 Your cost jumps from $5,250 on average (no battery) to $17,490) on average (with battery).

-If you get a 6kWh solar system (by far the most popular size) as it runs a regular Aussie home with ease, then you will need 14kWs of solar battery storage.
+If you get a 6kWh solar system with a battery (by far the most popular size), then you will need 14-18kWh of battery storage.

 A 6kWh solar system produces about 24kW in an entire day.
-Most of which is generated between 10 am and2 pm.
+Most of which is generated between 10:00 and 14:00.

-Because all power is generated through the day, we use on average 70% of that power at night, we need a way of storing the energy to use later.
+Because all power is generated throughout the day, we use on average 70% of that power at night, we need a way of storing the energy to use later.

 You can either use a battery, or net metering/ feed-in tariffs to send the excess power to the grid for credit and draw on it again at night.